NBurrichter/AngryBirdsClone/README.md

 Read this file in a texteditor, GitHub screws up Ascii Art :(

 I created an Android .apk of the game today, this screwed some things up.
 Not sure what was all effected.
-The commit made on the 16 Juli should be used, if major errors occur.
+The last commit made on the 16 Juli should be used, if major errors occur.
 The recommended Resolution is 16:9.
 Now to the game:

   _________                              _____       .___                    __